-On 12 July 2016, the Secretary of State responded to the report on lead ammunition that had been submitted by the remaining members of the Lead Ammunition Group.
+On 12 July 2016, the then Environment Secretary, Rt Hon Liz Truss MP, responded to the report on lead ammunition that had been submitted by the remaining members of the Lead Ammunition Group.
 Following receipt of the report, the Food Standards Agency (FSA) was consulted about the human health risk and they concluded that the evidence provided in the report did not affect their current advice which has been in place since 2012.
 With regard to the impact of lead ammunition on wildlife, it was found that the report did not provide evidence of causation linking possible impacts of lead ammunition with sizes of bird populations in England.
 In both instances, human health and wildlife, the report did not show that the impacts of lead ammunition were significant enough to justify changing current policy, and the report's recommendation to ban the use of lead ammunition was therefore not accepted.